 If you desire to have your breast implants removed, your reasons are entirely personal—and there is no “wrong” reason.
 For some women, this procedure is necessary to address a complication, such as capsular contracture; for others, it is simply time for a different aesthetic that fits their current body type or lifestyle.

-Whatever your reason, Dr. Humenansky understands how personal this decision can be, and our goal is to create a surgical plan that offers you natural-looking results and peace of mind after breast implant removal.
+Whatever your reason, we understand how personal this decision can be.
+Our goal is to create a surgical plan that offers you natural-looking results and peace of mind after breast implant removal.